When are Traumatic Birth Injuries Medical Negligence?

 Many birth traumas are not serious and will heal on their own without medical attention.
 Babies who suffer minor injuries usually recover fully with no complications.
 However, there are situations in which traumatic birth injuries are severe and could have been prevented if it weren’t for medical mistakes or negligence.

 When a baby is injured during a traumatic birth, those injuries can last a lifetime.
-When the injury was avoidable, parents of the child may have a medical malpractice case against the medical professional who is responsible.
+When the injury was avoidable, the parents of the child may have a birth injury lawsuit against the responsible medical professional.
+Medical expenses are costly.
+Your family deserves relief from the financial burden of ongoing medical care.
+Compensation from a birth injury lawsuit won't reverse what's happened, but it will help relieve financial stress.
 If you believe this describes your family, Ross Feller Casey can help.

-At Ross Feller Casey, we have a team of Ivy League educated physicians on our staff who are available to consult on birth injury cases.
+At Ross Feller Casey, we have a team of Ivy League-educated physicians right on our staff who are available to consult on birth injury cases.
 They have the knowledge and training to carefully review medical records and determine if there was negligence involved.
-We also have an unmatched history of winning financial recoveries for families who have suffered the emotional, medical, and financial consequences of a traumatic birth.
+We also have an unmatched history of winning financial recoveries for families who have suffered the emotional, medical, and financial consequences of a birth injury.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.